Stef-00012/restart-ptero-action/README.md

 You will only have access to 1 server with the following ID: `8a66c849`.

 > [!NOTE]
-> In the example action below I am using my own runner called `node`, if you use it on github, you must change the `runs-on` value to `ubuntu-latest` (or any runner with nodejs)
+> In the example action below I am using my own runner called `node`, if you use it on GitHub, you must change the `runs-on` field to `ubuntu-latest` (or any runner with nodejs) and the `uses` field to `Stef-00012/restart-ptero-action@main`

 You can see a working example [here](https://git.stefdp.com/Stef/restart-ptero-action/src/branch/main/.forgejo/workflows/test-action.yml) and [here](https://git.stefdp.com/Stef/restart-ptero-action/actions/runs/2/jobs/0/attempt/1) is where it actually ran.